meaxsom/55-xxd-swift/README.md

     - the hex output - 16 bytes long in a default of 4 "octets"
     - the ascii output - also 16 bytes but in char form. anything outside of printable chars is a `.`

+### Notes
+- Opted to read the file in "chunks" of 16 x UInt8 using an extension to FileManager
+- For each chunk, generate a String representation from the printable characters - as an extention to the String type
+- Also for each chunk - divide into an array of arrays represeting the desired octet output "grouping".
+This is what we'll need in Step 2, but got that out of the way in this step.
+Again, used an extension this time with the Array type
+- For those grouped items, generate a hex representation for outut.
+Leveraged an extension in Array type
+- Keep track of the file offset and output that as hex

+- learned a lot about using map & reduce functions in iterating over the array of bytes and array of arrays!

+- Feels like there is too much struct creation going on for moving bytes around.
+    - need some way to observe memory pressure/use

+- also got to be a better way to conver a byte into a char for concat into a string.
+I do need to do that one byte at a time for printable character reasons, but that's a lot of iterating
+- Basically feeling like it works but is sub optimal - although the examples I've looked at basically do what the codes doing.
+Who knows